 Local institutions for safety

-Danish Demiming Group (DDG) acknowledges that individuals, communities and societies are in control of their safety and development as well as of their resources.
+The Danish Demiming Group (DDG) acknowledges that individuals, communities and societies are in control of their safety and development, as well as of their resources.
 We treat people (beneficiaries) as assets and partners in the project processes, building on their own institutions and resources with the aim of enabling them to take responsibility for improving their situation.

-By giving a voice to communities and beneficiaries DDG aims to improve downward accountability so that service providers, local governments and central governments may respond to local needs.
+By giving a voice to communities and beneficiaries, DDG aims to improve downward accountability so that service providers, local governments and central governments may respond to local needs.

-Acknowledging that formal institutions of governance often are weak in conflict affected societies, DDG’s approach to capacity building of local institutions also includes informal traditional and cultural institutions.
+DDG also works on a national level to strengthen the capacity of government institutions to deliver safety related services to their population.
+Acknowledging that formal institutions of governance often are weak in conflict-affected societies, DDG’s approach to capacity building of local institutions also includes informal traditional and cultural institutions.